Annan Plan: Proposal

-The Annan Plan (named after UN Secretary General Kofi Annan) underwent five revisions before it reached its final version.
-The 5th revision proposed the creation of the United Republic of Cyprus, covering the island of Cyprus in its entirety except for the UK's Sovereign Base Areas.
+The Annan Plan (named after UN Secretary-General Kofi Annan) underwent five revisions before it reached its final version.
+The fifth revision proposed the creation of the United Republic of Cyprus, covering the island of Cyprus entirely except for the UK's Sovereign Base Areas.
 This new country was to be a federation of two constituent states – the Greek Cypriot State and the Turkish Cypriot State – joined by a federal government apparatus.

 This federal level, purported to be loosely based on the Swiss federal model, would incorporate the following elements: